The Main Question.

 I firstly chose an annual view on the top right.
 The reason for this will become obvious later.

-Can I just add that if you have as little as $20,000 in superannuation or savings when you retire, it can provide an income of $40 per fortnight for every fortnight between your retirement age (65) and the average age that people die (82).
+Can I just add, that if you have as little as $20,000 in superannuation or savings when you retire, it can provide an income of approximately $40 per fortnight for every fortnight between your retirement age (67) and the average age that people die (82).
 If you divide what savings (including superannuation) you will have at retirement, by 20 and then the remainder by 52, this will give you your weekly income from your savings.
 This assumes you are earning no interest so whatever interest you earn will help if you plan to live longer than the average person.
 Of course when your combined savings pass $420,000 your pension will reduce and you need to look up this page to see how it affects your pension amount.